dhis2/dhis2-doc-support/README.md

    * replace any remaning `html` tags with `markdown` language.
 This specifically applies to tables and images.
 1. Save your edits

-> **Tip**
->
+!!!
+Tip "Extracting images"
->*Images*: To fasten the extraction of images from Google Doc, we suggest that you download the document as a `Web page (.html, zipped)`.
+    To fasten the extraction of images from Google Doc, we suggest that you download the document as a `Web page (.html, zipped)`.
 You will find all you images (unamed and uncropped) in one folder.

-> **Tip**
->
+!!!
+Tip "Converting tables"
-> *Tables*: to fasten the conversion, you can use online tools such as [TableConvert][tableconvert] where you can copy/paste the html table and convert into Markdown.
+    To fasten the conversion, you can use online tools such as [TableConvert][tableconvert] where you can copy/paste the html table and convert into Markdown.
 Please note that markdown only allows for [simple tables][gmf table].
 If you have complex tables with a lot of styling such as merged cells, lists and paragraphs, you will need to think through and adopt another way to present the information.

 ### Suggested Tools